Sanjith0524/PokemonClassifier/README.md

 - Processes a dataset of Pokémon images and updates the CSV file with the detected colors.
 - Supports visualization of dominant color extraction.

+## Developer Advice
+Use google collab to avoid confusion

 ## Installation
 To use this project, ensure you have the following dependencies installed: